Aligning Script Events with Narrative Texts: Model

 \textbf{Script Features.} For finding verbs that match the current script scenario, we employ two features: a binary feature indicating whether the verb is used in the ESDs for the given scenario; and a scenario-specific tf--idf score that is computed by treating all ESDs from a scenario as one document, summed over the verb and its dependents.
 In Section~\ref{subsec:eval-identification}, we evaluate models with and without script features, to test the impact of scenario-specific information.

 \textbf{Frame Feature.} We further employ frame-semantic information because we expect script events to typically evoke certain frames.
 We use a state-of-the-art semantic role labeler \cite{Roth2016a,Roth2016b} based on \textit{FrameNet} \cite{Ruppenhofer2006} to predict frames for all verbs, encoding the frame as a feature.
-We address sparsity of too specific frames by mapping all frames to higher-level super frames using the \textit{framenet querying package}\footnote{\url{github.com/icsi-berkeley/framenet}}.
+We address sparsity of too specific frames by mapping all frames to higher-level super frames using the \textit{framenet querying package}\footnote{\href{https://www.github.com/icsi-berkeley/framenet}{\texttt{github.com/icsi-berkeley/framenet}}}.